To file VA disability claim and receive compensation, you must have all of the following:

-If you are already receiving disability compensation from VA for a disability or disabilities and the VA wants to reduce those awards, the VA will send you a “proposal to reduce” letter showing the proposed action (Proposed rating they want to assign and the effective date of the reduction).
+Suppose you are already receiving disability compensation from VA for a disability or disabilities, and the VA wants to reduce those awards.
+In that case, the VA will send you a “proposal to reduce” letter showing the proposed action (The proposed rating they want to assign and the effective date of the reduction).
 This is just a proposal and cannot be appealed.
 Once you receive a “proposal to reduce,” you have 60 days from the date of that proposal to submit any additional evidence to the Regional Office stating why you think your evaluation shouldn’t be reduced.
-After the 60 day period is up, a RVSR will make a decision whether to actually reduce the award(s) or maintain the current rating as is.
+After the 60-day period is up, an RVSR will make a decision whether to actually reduce the award(s) or maintain the current rating as is.
 Once the RVSR makes a decision, they will send you a rating decision detailing their decision.
-If the RVSR decides to reduce the award(s), then the veteran has the one year period to submit a Notice of Disagreement (NOD) to start the appeals process, which is outlined above.
+If the RVSR decides to reduce the award(s), then the veteran has the one-year to submit a Notice of Disagreement (NOD) to start the appeals process outlined above.

 Pyramiding is the prohibition of assigning more than one evaluation per bodily etiology based on the same symptoms.
 CFR 38, §4.14 states;

-There is one joint in the body that can have more that one rating without pyramiding.
+One joint in the body can have more than one rating without pyramiding.
 That’s the knee.
-The knee can obtain two ratings, such as limited range of motion and lateral instability as long as the second one is compensable at the 10% rate or higher.
-For further reference see VAOPGCPREC 23-97 and VAOPGCPREC 9-98.
+The knee can obtain two ratings, such as limited range of motion and lateral instability, as long as the second one is compensable at the 10% rate or higher.
+For further reference, see VAOPGCPREC 23-97 and VAOPGCPREC 9-98.

-Individual Unemployability (IU) or also known as Total Disability due to Individual Unemployability (TDIU) is a rating that pays veterans at the 100% rate who do not meet the 100% criteria according to the 1945 Rating schedule because they are unable to secure and maintain a substanstial gainful occupation due to their service-connected disability(ies).
-The requirements needed to be considered for IU are spelled out in §4.16.
+Individual Unemployability (IU) or also known as Total Disability due to Individual Unemployability (TDIU) is a rating that pays veterans at the 100% rate who do not meet the 100% criteria according to the 1945 Rating schedule because they are unable to secure and maintain a substantial gainful occupation due to their service-connected disabilities.
+The requirements needed to be considered for IU are spelled out in 38CFR4.16.
 There it states;

 Having said all of this, a veteran still should file the application for IU (VA Form 21-8940) if they are unable to work because of their service-connected disability, regardless of their rating percentages.
 I say this because when a veteran submits VA Form 21-8940, it also acts as a claim for an increase in evaluation.
-If the veteran does not meet the schedular requirements stated in sub paragraph (a) and submits the IU application, the VA will first see if the disability(ies) warrants an increase in evaluation.
-If so, they will determine whether the increase then meets the schedular requirement, and if they do, then VA will address the issue of Individual Unemployability.
-By submitting VA Form 21-8940 when one is unable to secure and maintain a substantial gainful occupation die to their service-connected disability(ies), regardless of their rating percentages, they protect the earliest effective date possible.
+Suppose the veteran does not meet the schedular requirements stated in subparagraph (a) and submits the IU application.
+In that case, the VA will first see if the disabilities warrant an increase in evaluation.
+If so, they will determine whether the increase then meets the schedular requirement and if they do, then VA will address the issue of Individual Unemployability.
+By submitting VA Form 21-8940 when one is unable to secure and maintain a substantial gainful occupation due to their service-connected disabilities, regardless of their rating percentages, they protect the earliest effective date possible.

-If you decide to apply for IU, there are a couple of things you can do to speed the process up a little bit.
+If you decide to apply for IU, you can do a few things to speed up the process.
 When sending in VA Form 21-8940, you should have each of your former employers from the last five years fill out and sign VA Form 21-4192 and then attach them to the IU application.
-Also, if any of your private physicians can write statements concerning you being unable to work because of your service-connected disabilities, they will help and should also be attached to the IU application.
+Also, suppose any of your private physicians can write statements concerning you being unable to work because of your service-connected disabilities.
+In that case, they will help and should also be attached to the IU application.

-Note: Your service-connected disability(ies) must be the sole reason for being unable to work.
-If there is any non service-connected disability(ies) involved, then a physician will need to make a statement as to why the non service-connected disability(ies) are a non factor in you being unable to work.
+Note: Your service-connected disabilities must be the sole reason for being unable to work.
+If there are any non-service-connected disabilities involved, then a physician will need to make a statement as to why the non-service-connected disabilities are a non-factor in you being unable to work.